-Presented by Ian Hodges on Sunday, 1 December 2002 beside the Roll of Honour at the Memorial.
+Originally presented by Ian Hodges on Sunday, 1 December 2002 beside the Roll of Honour at the Memorial, as part of the Roll of Honour Talks series.

 Good afternoon ladies and gentlemen and welcome to the Australian War Memorial.
 My name is Ian Hodges and I am an historian in the Memorial's military history section.
 This is one of a series of Roll of Honour talks to commemorate the 60th anniversary of the events of 1942 and this afternoon I will be speaking about what happened to the men who were on board the corvette, HMAS Armidale when she was sunk off Timor on 1 December that year.